 The foundation of proper etiquette is behavior that is accepted as gracious and polite in social, professional, and family situations.
 Good manners can mean the difference between success and failure in many aspects of life.
-Having good manners is essential to any civilization.
+Knowing and exhibiting proper etiquette is essential to any civilization.

 The place to start with etiquette is at home with the family.
-When you get married, you instinctively know you are better off getting along with your new in-laws, so you show them that you have good manners.
+When you get married, you instinctively know you are better off getting along with your new in-laws, so you show them that you are poised and gracious.

 You’ve also learned that your spouse responds better when you say, “Please,” and, “Thank you,” than when you issue an order and refuse to acknowledge cooperation.
 Children who are taught good manners and to respect their parents take their lessons out into the world.